Agnes Sorma: Personal life

 Agnes Sorma married an Italian count and diplomat, Demetrius Minotto, in 1890.
 They had a son, James Minotto (1891–1980).
 In 1903, she was hospitalized with "a severe nervous malady", attributed to marital difficulties, after rumors of his gambling debts and her affair with actor Harry Walden.

-During World War I, she volunteered as a nurse and gave benefit appearances for war relief causes, but was barred from the stage in Hanau because she was an Italian citizen by marriage.
+During World War I, Sorma volunteered as a nurse and gave benefit appearances for war relief causes, but was barred from the stage in Hanau because she was an Italian citizen by marriage.
 Meanwhile, her son in the United States was considered a security threat because of his German birth, and held in an internment camp in Georgia, until his wealthy American in-laws, the Swift family of Chicago, argued for his release.

-She was widowed in 1920, and she moved to the United States to be near her son, who had a ranch in Arizona, the Z Triangle.
+Sorma was widowed in 1920, and she moved to the United States to be near her son, who had a ranch in Arizona, the Z Triangle.
 She sold her collection of art and antiques in 1925, to fund her travels.
 She was injured in a fall from a horse in 1926, and she died in Crown King, Arizona, in 1927, aged 63 years, from heart failure.
 Her grave is in Berlin.